tstack/lnav/docs/source/commands.rst

 * append-to <file> - Append any bookmarked lines in the current view to the given file.
 * write-to <file> - Overwrite the given file with any bookmarked lines in the current view.
-Use '-' to write the lines to the terminal.
+Use '-' to write the lines to the terminal and '/dev/clipboard' to write to the system clipboard.
 * write-csv-to <file> - Write SQL query results to the given file in CSV format.
-  Use '-' to write the lines to the terminal.
+  Use '-' to write the lines to the terminal and '/dev/clipboard' to write to the system clipboard.
 * write-json-to <file> - Write SQL query results to the given file in JSON format.
-Use '-' to write the lines to the terminal.
+Use '-' to write the lines to the terminal and '/dev/clipboard' to write to the system clipboard..
 * pipe-to <shell-cmd> - Pipe the bookmarked lines in the current view to a shell command and open the output in lnav.
 * pipe-line-to <shell-cmd> - Pipe the top line in the current view to a shell